The role that Rotary clubs play in supporting the NYSF can not be under-stated

 - Support students who are successful in gaining selection by either contributing to the cost of participating in the program or helping them to contact local businesses or supporters who could contribute.

 There is no limit to the number of students that a Rotary club can endorse for District selection.
-It is not compulsory for a Rotary club to offer funding for participation in the NYSF for any student that it endorses.
-However, Rotary clubs must discuss with students the level of the financial contribution available — if at all — when they are endorsing applications.
+It is not compulsory for Rotary clubs to offer funding for participation in the NYSF for the students they endorse.
+However, clubs must discuss with students the level of the financial contribution available — if at all — when endorsing applications.
 This avoids confusion and disappointment, and families then understand the level of their own financial contribution.
-Students from disadvantaged and diverse communities are encouraged to speak with their Rotary club about their situation.
+Students from disadvantaged and diverse communities are encouraged to speak with their club about their situation.
 Information on your nearest Rotary club is here.

-When a Rotary club interviews applicants, consideration should be given to the following:
+When a Rotary club interviews applicants, it is necessary to consider the following points:

 - Is the student able to demonstrate a genuine interest in science, technology, engineering and maths (STEM)?